 Chronic low back pain

-Seminowicz, David Department of Neural Pain Sciences, Pain Imaging Lab, and School of Dentistry, Baltimore, Maryland.
+Seminowicz, David A. Department of Neural Pain Sciences, Pain Imaging Lab, and School of Dentistry, Baltimore, Maryland.

 - Peripheral mechanisms